jermp/sshash/README.md

 of *stitched unitigs* from the directory `../data/unitigs_stitched`.
 These collections were built for k = 31, so dictionaries should be built with k = 31 as well to ensure correctness.

+(The subdirectory `../data/unitigs_stitched/with_abundances` contains some files with k-mers' abundances too.)

 In the section [Input Files](#input-files), we explain how such collections of stitched unitigs can be obtained from raw FASTA files.